Víctor Celorio: Bibliography

 Celorio is also a writer and publisher of several books.
-In an interview published in The Seybold Report, written by George A. Alexander, (2002) Victor Celorio described his love affair with books since he was a child.
-He knew he wanted to be a writer from the time he was 10 years old and he published his first short story at the age of 14 in a magazine called Al Sur del Sur.
+In an interview published in The Seybold Report, written by George A. Alexander (2002), Victor Celorio described his love affair with books since he was a child.
+He knew he wanted to be a writer from the time he was 10 years old, and he published his first short story at age 14 in a magazine called Al Sur del Sur.

 As an author, Celorio has published six books, both in Spanish and in English.
 His titles include one of the first books ever distributed through the Internet.
-The book was entitled Proyecto Mexico (Blue Unicorn Editions Florida, 1995, ISBN 1-58396-059-7).
-This work is a political essay published in 1995 in which the author proposes that Mexico, his country of origin, lacks a long-term project as a country.
-Therefore, all political remedies to the problems affecting that country will lack a global goal and will be short term in nature.
-Thus, Mexico as a country will go from one short-term solution to the next short-term solution until a true national project is negotiated among all political parties.
+The book was entitled Proyecto Mexico (Blue Unicorn Editions, Florida, 1995, ISBN 1-58396-059-7).
+This work is a political essay published in 1995 in which the author proposes that Mexico, his country of origin, lacks a long-term project.
+Therefore, all political remedies to the problems affecting that country will lack a global goal and will be short-term.
+Thus, Mexico as a country will go from one short-term solution to the next until a true national project is negotiated among all political parties.